Facts at a glance

 Asiana Fleet, Seats, Lounges, Food

-Asiana Review Overview
+Asiana Airlines Review Overview

-Asiana Airlines is a pretty standard national airline of South Korea, and has it's main hub at Seoul (Incheon International Airport).
-A midsized, global, full-service airline, the quality can bit a bit hit or miss: certainly in premium classes, there are some better airlines, but in economy it can come in cheaper than most.
 The soft product - such as the food and the service - can be better than you'd expect, but the hard product - the planes & seats - can be a bit hit and miss: often there is no way of knowing if you'll get a new plane with all the frills, or an older version with dodgy seats and entertainment.
 Read Asiana IFE details.

-Few western passengers route via Korea, and as such on board you can can very much feel like the odd one out as an English speaker, although all announcements are made in English, few staff will speak anything other than Korean, and inflight entertainment is definately a minus if you aren't fluent in Korean.
 Having said that, it does the job professionally, and the distinctly Asian touches can have a novel feel about it.
 It's certainly well worth trying if you're a bit bored with what other airlines offer.
 Read more about Asiana inflight experience.

 ASIANA Boeing 777 at Soeul Incheon Airport March 2009